-Post provides a variety of opportunities for financial aid, and has advisors on standby for any students, new or current, that have questions.
+Post provides a variety of opportunities for financial aid (only for those that qualify), and has advisers on standby for any students, new or current, that have questions.
 The university is dedicated toward being a steady support for students on the path to bettering themselves and their careers.

 The Student Experience

 All of Post’s coursework can be completed either online or at its Connecticut campus.
 The online classes put the power of time management in the student’s hand.
 Students enrolled online can complete coursework at their own convenience, while still holding down a job or fulfilling family obligations.
 All coursework is easily accessible via Post’s website.